Spaceman582/sm_LangSwitcher/README.md

 In the Maya window, go to Windows menu --> Settings/Preferences/Plug-in manager, find sm_LangSwitcher.py, and run it.
 Afterward, a notification will appear in the console:

 // LangAutoSwitch : Already started

 This means the plugin is running and working properly.

-If you encounter any errors, you can contact me at

-LinkedIn or Telegram Аnd describe the problem.
-If I have enough information, I'll try to fix it.

 ###ERRORS

 At the moment, an error has been identified where, if after starting Maya the home window remains open and the focus is switched to another window, Maya may freeze.
 The error is completely random and does not always occur, and currently it is not clear what causes it.

 ###Disclaimer
 ##ENG